Skip to content

 What Is the "Thumb Zone" in Mobile UX?

-The thumb zone refers to the areas of a smartphone screen that are easiest—or hardest—to reach with one hand.
+The thumb zone refers to the areas of a smartphone screen that are easiest, or hardest, to reach with one hand.
+Since Google's mobile-first indexing now prioritizes mobile page experience, understanding how patients physically interact with your site is no longer optional.

 The Three Thumb Zones